sandhyasrini/intervention-randomizer-api/README.md

 ## Todos/Future Scope:

-There were some things that will be implemented in the future, which cannot be done now due to time constraint.
+These were not implemented due to time constraints but can be done as part of a future scope

 * Unit Testing
 * Ability to search and find individual user